sider/sider-docs/getting-started/working-with-issues.md

 If you see an issue you do not think should be ignored, click the `Reopen` button and ask the developer to fix it.

 ## Who Can Close Issues?
 Sider decides whether to allow users to close issues based on their GitHub permissions.
-If a user does not have a permission to push to the repository, Sider will not grant them permission to close issues.
+If a user does not have permission to push to the repository, Sider will not grant them permission to close issues.

 * If a user has permission to push to the repository, Sider will assume they are qualified and experienced enough developers to judge which issues can be ignored safely.
 * If developers are not allowed to push to the repository, Sider will assume they are junior developers and not allow them to close issues.